-HUNDRED, W.Va.—There was a time in the 1850s, soon after completion of the B&O Railroad, when passengers would clamber to the car windows to catch a glimpse of "Old Hundred"—a marvel of a man who, even after his hundredth birthday, gardened, and labored, and worked his fields to the delight of passersby.
+HUNDRED, W.Va. — There was a time soon after the completion of the B&O Railroad when passengers would clamber to the car windows to catch a glimpse of "Old Hundred."
+He was a marvel of a man who, even after his hundredth birthday, labored in his fields to the delight of passersby.

-The Town of Hundred (population 299, as of 2010) was named for him, as was the post office there.
-The community remains the lone bearer of that name, and travelers on U.S. 250—bound through the hills from Fairmont or Morgantown, in the east, to Moundsville or New Martinsville, in the west—are often interested to know something of its origin.
+The community remains the lone bearer of that name, and travelers on US-250 — bound through the hills from Fairmont or Morgantown in the east to Moundsville or New Martinsville in the west — are often interested in knowing something of its origin.

 According to most accounts, Church was a member of the bodyguard of King George III, and Church and a friend, John Taylor, also of the guard, were among several young men sent to the colonies to serve under Lord Charles, Earl Cornwallis, in the 63rd British Light Infantry.

-Rather than return to England after his release, however, he decided to remain in America and at about that time met Hannah Keline, a Quaker girl born in Philadelphia in about 1755.
-The two married and soon embarked on a long and interesting life.
+Rather than return to England after his release, however, he decided to remain in America and, at about that time, met Hannah Keline, a Quaker girl born in Philadelphia in about 1755.
+The two married and soon embarked on a long and exciting life.

-After the wedding, the young couple visited Keline's brother, who lived in the Shenandoah Valley.
+After the wedding, the couple visited Keline's brother, who lived in the Shenandoah Valley.
 From there, they started westward, following an Indian trail over the Allegheny Mountains, down the Monongahela River, and up Dunkard Creek to the mouth of Indian Run, now called Wise Run, in present-day Monongalia County near Wadestown.
-Here, at what was known as Indian Meadow, they raised a cabin and cleared the land and registered it in Morgantown as the Church-Keline Improvement.
+Here, at what was known as Indian Meadow, they raised a cabin, cleared the land, and registered it in Morgantown as the Church-Keline Improvement.

 According to Ethel Briggs, who became a foremost authority on the family, life for the Churches never grew less interesting.

 "They were well-liked by everybody.
-Being honest, hard-working people, they won the respect and admiration of the community, as well as far and wide.
+Being honest, hard-working people, they won the respect and admiration of the community far and wide.
 He was a patriotic old gent, and at the time of the War of 1812, he was drafted by the government.

-"He was proud of the fact and shouldered his rifle and started off to the front to fight on the colonists' side—to fight his beloved England, although he had refused to take the oath of allegiance to the American Colonists.
+"He was proud of the fact, shouldered his rifle, and started off to the front to fight on the colonists' side to fight his beloved England, although he had refused to take the oath of allegiance to the American Colonists.
 All Englishmen required this oath at the close of the Revolutionary War.